cpursley/react-admin-low-code/README.md

 This is an example [react-admin](https://marmelab.com/react-admin/) application (configuration based CRUD admin UI builder) demonstrating how to use the [ra-data-hasura-graphql](https://github.com/Steams/ra-data-hasura-graphql) data provider with a [Hasura](https://hasura.io/) (automatic GraphQL API backend on top of PostgreSQL).
 By combining these two technologies, you can build an entire back office admin suite in a matter of hours.

+## Alternatives

+[@dvasdekis](https://github.com/dvasdekis) has taken this concept a step further and integrated Docker Compose for development, Firebase for authentication and Flyway for database migrations.
+Check it out here: (react-admin-hasura-firebase)[https://github.com/dvasdekis/react-admin-hasura-firebase)

 ## Available Scripts

 In the project directory, you can run: